deltaDNA/tutorial-unity-iap/README.md

 ```

 ## DDNA transaction event code ##
 The DeltaDNA **transaction** is a complex event with many parameters, some of which are required for it to pass event validation.
-There are some helper functions in the DelatDNA SDK to simplify the creation **transaction** events, we will use some of them, rather than populate the ```GameEvent``` a parameter at a time.
+There are some helper functions in the DelatDNA SDK to simplify the creation of **transaction** events, we will use some of them, rather than populate the ```GameEvent``` a parameter at a time.

 The complete code for the method that records the **transaction** event, based on the UnityIAP Product passed to it, is as follows.